-This series of 12 shorter courses provides a survey of the Old Testament, examining the creation of Israel as a nation and God's process of building a nation to represent Him on earth.
-Stuart lays the foundation for understanding the struggles and triumphs of the relationship between God and Israel.
-These studies focus on the Scriptures, but also introduce you to the relevant cultural, geographical, linguistic, and historical contexts within which the texts were written.
+This course tells the story of Israel's roots.
+From the creation of all things to the creation of Israel as a nation at Sinai, this course studies God's process of building a nation to represent Him on earth.
+It is the foundation for understanding the struggles and triumphs of the relationship between God and Israel that is recorded in the rest of the Old Testament books.